 Examples:

-Whatever it is you choose to stick to as a hook for your essay, stay relevant.
+Whatever you choose to stick to as a hook for your essay, stay relevant.
 Every hook statement counts towards the worth of your essay and is a currency to better grades.

 When writing a hook for an essay, you can introduce a simile or a metaphor.
 Opening your paragraph with a metaphor or simile captivates the readers and grabs their attention.
 They then can decide to reconsider their stance on a topic they already know.